A New Take on Mainframe Legacy: How Client-Supplier Relationships Evolve as Demands Increase

 Add to that managers and outside consultants, and we had more than 70 individuals whose efforts had to be coordinated and managed to achieve the common objective.

-When we asked Nikolai Krovsh of Belarusian Railway and Vladimir Starotitorov of IBA Group how they would characterize the client-supplier relationship as it approaches its third decade, they both remarked on how it is a peaceful and human-centered relationship.
+When we asked Nikolai Krovsh and Vladimir Starotitorov how they would characterize the client-supplier relationship as it approaches its third decade, they both remarked on how it is a peaceful and human-centered relationship.

 Despite the challenges and complexities of resource demands and client needs, everyone involved remarks on how trust, expertise, and commitment to quality on both sides have helped make this a partnership built to last.